-The threshold for National Insurance contributions was £9,880 but Rishi Sunak has increased this to £12,570 for those people categorised as Class 1 (employed) and Class 4 (self-employed).
+The threshold for National Insurance contributions was £9,880 but has now been increased to £12,570 for people categorised as Class 1 (employed) and Class 4 (self-employed).

 What this change means is that you can earn an extra £2,690 before paying anything towards National Insurance.

-According to the government, the new threshold means almost 30 million workers - around 70% of the UK workforce - will pay less in tax.
+According to government estimates, the new threshold means almost 30 million workers - around 70% of the UK workforce - are paying less tax.

 This is despite the introduction of the health and social care levy, which has pushed up National Insurance contributions by 1.25%.

-Here’s an estimation of what you will pay annually depending on how much you earn (according to the government):
+Here’s an estimation of what you now pay annually in NICs depending on how much you earn (according to the government):